PersiaML/tutorials/src/customization/index.md

 ```
 ## Build PERSIA Runtime Image Locally

-Persia runtime image can biuld from locally to replace the dockerhub official version when you need to modify the source code.Both kubernetes and docker-compose can replace the original persia-runtime-image.
+Persia runtime image can be biult from local.
+Both kubernetes and docker-compose can use your customized docker image.

-Use below code to build persia-runtime-image by Makefile command.
+Use following instructions to build persia-runtime-image.

 ```bash
 git clone https://github.com/PersiaML/PERSIA.git